-If you’re considering a home warranty, you could check out American Residential Warranty, a company based out of Boca Raton, Florida, and one of the larger providers serving the United States.
+If you’re looking into which home warranty is best for you you could check out American Residential Warranty a company based out of Boca Raton Florida and one of the larger providers serving the United States.
 But how do you know if American Residential Warranty is the right service for you?
 And how can you be sure it will pay out for the appliances and systems you want covered?

 To help you make a decision on whether this company is the one for you, here’s a look at how American Residential Warranty’s home service works, what you might pay and how it stacks up to industry competitors.

 Tested.
 Trusted.
 Top-rated.

 Visit Rocket HomesSM to get a proven real estate agent that’s handpicked just for you.